Therapy in Holywood

 COVID-19 Notes and guidelines for attendance in person

-In September 2020, while COVID-19 cases are on the increase in Northern Ireland, we continue to offer face to face appointments fully adhering to government guidance and in line with advice provided by our professional governing body, the British Association for Counselling and Psychotherapy.
+We continue to offer face to face appointments fully adhering to government guidance and in line with advice provided by our professional governing body, the British Association for Counselling and Psychotherapy.
 Below I've outlined the main steps we are taking during this time, along with procedural policy I hope you can agree to, to ensure we all can remain and feel safe.

 Hand sanitizer is available on entry to the room and on the side table throughout the session.